SolangeUG/conference-central/01-getting-started/03-conference-central/README.md

-# Google App Engine application
+# Google App Engine Application

 First steps in building a Conference Central App which lets users schedule and query for conferences.